-- a) The definition of the Greek word 'artos' does indicate leavened bread, but we already know this word is also used for unleavened bread. - b) There is a Greek word that could have been used for "unleavened bread" - G106 'azumos.'
-The translators did not make that choice. - c) Part 2 of this study will determine that the Last Supper is the day before the Passover festival.
+- a) The definition of the Greek word 'artos' does indicate only leavened bread, because we already know this word is also used for unleavened bread. - b) There is a Greek word that could have been used for "unleavened bread" - G106 'azumos.'
+The translators did not make this choice. - c) Part 1 of this study determined that the Last Supper was the day before the Passover festival.
 At this point in time, everyone is still allowed to eat leavened bread, if they want to.